lazynessmind/c-things/readme.md

 # CThings

-This is a collection of programs written in C while hi learn C.
+This is a collection of programs written in C while I learn C.

 **Note:** This project contains builds for **windows** only.